 This mobilization gets enough echo for the Ministry of Education to set up a new commission including the president of the APSES but also Joel Bourdin himself.
-This one sees his previous report totally disavowed and the place of the SES is even strengthened, entering the common core of the 2nd class while an option is proposed to the pupils of the series A and C. The commission also prepares the first revision programs that intervene in 1982.
-It also increases the place of the economy while emphasizing the "macro" scale and the "measurement of economic and social facts" on the theoretical analyses.
+This one sees his previous report totally disavowed and the place of the SES is even strengthened, entering the common core of the 2nd class while an option is proposed to the pupils of the series A and C. The commission also prepares the first programs revision that intervene in 1982.
+It also increases the place of the economy while emphasizing the macroeconomic scale and the "measurement of economic and social facts" on the theoretical analyses.
 From this date, the separation between the economic and sociological dimensions continues to grow while the historical dimension shrinks, even though the founders of the discipline held up to it (Chatel & Grosse, 2015, p.
 37).
 Six years later, in 1988, the programs are again changed and for the first time make explicit reference to academic disciplines while the requirement to prepare students for higher studies is formulated (Chatel & Grosse, 2002, p.
 132).
-It must be said that, at the same time, attacks against the discipline have not stopped and have even increased.
-The successive Ministers of National Education, Jean-Pierre Chevènement (Socialist Party (PS) – left wing) and René Monory (Rally For Republic (RPR) – right wing), each carried a project of reform of the high school that provided, among many other provisions, the separation of the economy from other social sciences.
-These are finally shelved, probably after the important mobilization against the Devaquet law regarding University system.
+It must be said that, at the same time, attacks against the discipline have not stopped and have even increased still from inside the State apparatus.
 At this time, some academic economists attack the "scientific" quality of SES in line with the Bourdin report (Chatel & Grosse, 2015, p.
-37), but a new commission convened on the occasion of the creation by the National Council of programs in 1989 and presided over by Edmond Malinvaud gives a report which reinforces the SES by distinguishing its "cultural aim" from the "academic aim" of the superior (Ibid.).
-Henri Lanta, then member of the commission, says that Malinvaud "repeated that in the programs of SES he had spotted at least 10 "big questions” which he said he was unable to answer.
-It was obviously not difficult to point out that advancing students' understanding of economic and social facts and mechanisms did not require College de France level answers" (Henri Lanta, quoted interview).
-The new programs adopted from 1993 as part of the Jospin reform that change the name of the B series to ES (social and economic) seem to reinforce the initial project, by adopting an organization around "integrating concepts", leaving more space for the sociological dimension as well as multidisciplinarity and the study of current events.
+37), but a new commission convened on the occasion of the creation by the National Council of programs in 1989.
+Lead by Edmond Malinvaud, its final report which reinforces the SES by distinguishing its "cultural aim" from the "academic aim" of the superior (Ibid.).
+Henri Lanta, then member of the commission, says that Malinvaud "repeated that in the programs of SES he had spotted at least 10 ‘big questions’ which he said he was unable to answer.
+It was obviously not difficult to point out that advancing students' understanding of economic and social facts and mechanisms did not require College de France level answers" (Quoted interview).
+The new programs adopted from 1993 as part of the Jospin reform that change the name of the B series to ES (social and economic) seem to reinforce the initial project, by adopting an organization around "integrating concepts", leaving more space for the sociological dimension as well as interdisciplinarity and the study of current events.
 But at the same time they also reinforce in practice the partition between these disciplines and the concern accorded to "scholarly knowledge" (Chatel & Grosse, 2015, p.
 38).

+A new injunction: to transmit a “positive” vision of market and firms.